gitiann/topological-portfolio-analysis/README.md

 cannot settle it.

-**Topological risk is distinct from volatility.** Across 19 US large-caps (2018–2023), Λ ranks assets similarly but not identically to annualised volatility (Spearman ρ ≈ 0.73).
+**Topological risk is distinct from volatility.** Across 19 US large-caps (2018–2023), the topological risk $\Lambda$ ranks assets similarly but not identically to annualised volatility (Spearman ρ ≈ 0.73).
 Several names (CAT, XOM) are volatile yet topologically calm; these individual divergences were not investigated further.